Our Packages for Ireland

 For history fanatics who have always dreamt of a handfasting ceremony inside an ancient ruin, Ireland is definitely the perfect wedding destination for you.
 The memories of Ireland’s rich history are reflected in these abandoned castles, churches and old monasteries which are perfect elopement spots for your dream wedding.
 These ancient ruins are some of the most unique locations for a wedding ceremony with a historic ambience.

-It’s no surprise that dramatic cliffs and beaches are some of the top natural spots for a wedding in Ireland.
+It’s no surprise that dramatic cliffs and beaches are some of the top natural spots for a micro wedding in Ireland.
 Imagine walking down the three-mile-long beach of the Atlantic coast and having your photos taken with such a romantic and peaceful ambiance.
 Say your vows while feeling the breeze and hearing the ocean on the background, not to mention the scenic backdrop of the horizon that cuts between the turquoise waters and blue skies.
 For something more extraordinary, travel to a natural wonder that is known for the basalt columns deposited underneath the ocean from a volcanic eruption some million years ago.
 If you want a wooded environment for your Ireland elopement, you can have a ceremony in a nature park or a serene forest with healthy vegetation and softly rushing streams.

 Lush green landscape

 Adventurous couples who are looking for a unique outdoor wedding venue would love to get married surrounded by the evergreen Irish landscapes and heavily wooded forests.
 You can recite your vows in natural wedding location with tall trees and a healthy foliage.
 Some of these outdoor venues are on flat ground, but the most stunning of all are on the cliffs overlooking the Atlantic Ocean.
-If you want to make the most out of your adventure wedding, then choose an elopement on the Cliffs of Moher and say your vows thousands of feet above the ocean.
+If you want to make the most out of your micro wedding, then choose an elopement on the Cliffs of Moher and say your vows thousands of feet above the ocean.